-On 12 November 2013 Minister for Education, the Hon Christopher Pyne, appointed a review panel to look at and make recommendations in relation to the demand driven funding arrangements.
+On 12 November 2013, the former Minister for Education and Training, the Hon Christopher Pyne, appointed a review panel to look at and make recommendations in relation to the demand driven funding arrangements.
 The review panel comprised the Hon Dr David Kemp and Mr Andrew Norton.

 The panel looked at the impacts of the demand driven system and whether it is increasing participation, improving access to students from poorer backgrounds and rural and regional areas, and meeting the skill needs of the economy.
 It explored whether there were any adverse impacts on quality and considered the long term sustainability of the system.